gabrielrsp/be-the-hero/README.md

 ## Run Backend

+in backend folder:

 npm install

 npm start

 ## Run Frontend
+in frontend folder:

 yarn install

 yarn start

 ## Run Mobile with Expo

+in mobile folder:

 install expo in your mobile

 run "expo" start in your computer